We are a lead local flood authority and coastal protection authority.

 Find out more about the Environment Agency

-We have permissions under the Coastal Protection Act 1949 to protect the coast from erosion and from the sea advancing beyond its usual boundaries.
-The act allows coastal authorities to carry out capital works, but routine maintenance and general management of the coast isn't a legal responsibility.
+We have permissive powers under the Coastal Protection Act 1949 to protect the coast from erosion and from the sea advancing beyond its usual boundaries.
+The act allows coastal authorities to carry out capital works, but routine maintenance and general management of the coast is not a legal responsibility.

 We administer the coast from the Isle of Grain in the east to Dagnum Saltings to the west of Allhallows.